 Water-Saving Landscape Certifications

 Qualified Water Efficient Landscaper (QWEL): Landscapers with this certification are knowledgeable about water-efficient and sustainable landscape practices.
 This includes water management and the preservation of other valuable resources.
-Becoming QWEL certified requires 20 hours of classroom learning that covers irrigation systems, landscape design and water budgeting.
+Becoming QWEL certified requires 20 hours of classroom learning.
+This covers irrigation systems, landscape design and water budgeting.
 QWEL certified landscapers must pass an exam and perform an irrigation system audit.

 CLCA Certified Water Manager: The California Landscape Contractors Association (CLCA) is one of the oldest and largest organizations of licensed landscape contractors in the country.
 Landscape contractors that are CLCA Certified Water Managers have the skills and knowledge to help save water, improve your landscape and save you money.
 Prior to becoming certified, landscape professionals must pass a written test and complete an irrigation audit.
 They also must demonstrate proficiency on landscape sites for one year before becoming fully certified.